x8699876/Rapid-Delete-Pro/README.md

 <h3>What is RdPro</h3>

 * A Powerful Recursive Directory Purge Utility
-* It is fast because it uses multiple thread to do the job.
+* It is very fast because it uses multiple threads to do the job.
-* It does not have problems in removing files directory and files with long names and which buried very deep in the directory structure.
+* It can easily remove files and directories with long names which windows sometime can't handle.
+Also it has no problem in dealing with directory structure nested very very deep.

 <h3>Download and Install</h3>

+Downlod here: pending

 There is a windows executable, batch files and Unix/Linux shell script included to run the application.
 Unzip and put the files in a directory on the environment path.